Support Athens by Locals!

 A series of political events followed leading to the catastrophe of Smyrna in 1922 and the Exchange of populations between Greece and Turkey.

-As you walk through the garden you’ll also discover the Zappeion, a neoclassical building that was built in 1878 for the modern Olympic Games.
+As you walk through the garden, you’ll also discover the Zappeion, a neoclassical building that was built in 1878 for the modern Olympic Games.

-Today it hosts public exhibitions, conferences, and events.
+Today, it hosts public exhibitions, conferences, and events.
 The donator was Evangelis Zappas, founder of the Zappian Olympic Games.

 Visiting the National Garden of Athens is certainly a must.

-Not only is it a great place to escape the city’s hustle and bustle but also due to its privileged location, it can easily fit your sightseeing schedule.
+Not only is it a great place to escape the city’s hustle and bustle, but also, due to its privileged location, it can easily fit your sightseeing schedule.

-As you stroll around Athens’ most beautiful public park you’ll come across six lakes, around 7,000 trees, and 40,000 bushes that originate in different parts of the world.
+As you stroll around Athens’ most beautiful public park, you’ll come across six lakes, around 7,000 trees, and 40,000 bushes that originate in different parts of the world.

-Palms and cypress trees from the Canary Islands, pines from Australia, and Chinese trees-of-heaven compose the fairytale scenery.
+Palms and cypress trees from the Canary Islands, pines from Australia, and Chinese trees of heaven compose the fairytale scenery.

 A Roman floor that was discovered during excavations in the 19th century is now placed close to the entrance on Vasilissis Sophias Avenue.